DeathlyV/unego/README.md

 ![Screenshot](https://user-images.githubusercontent.com/3372598/222977831-88eeb59a-186a-4947-8e33-0ac245c3af5c.gif)

-I made this tool just for you ❤️ , it would be awesome if you could just click the [⭐️ Star button](https://github.com/victornpb/undiscord) at the top!
+This is an optimized version of undiscord, I created this since the one that victornpb made wasn't updated in 2 years, resulting in lots of errors, you can star this version if you want [⭐️ Star button](https://github.com/DeathlyV/unego) at the top, and also star the original [⭐️ Star ](https://github.com/victornpb/undiscord).

-> A few extra generous people asked for this, so here you can [buy me a coffee](https://www.buymeacoffee.com/vitim).
-Thank you!
-You'll be in my special list ^_^
+>Go buy a coffee for victor!! [buy victor a coffee](https://www.buymeacoffee.com/vitim). ^_^

 ----
 ### Need help?
-Check out the [wiki](https://github.com/victornpb/undiscord/wiki) for helpful articles, or read existing [questions](https://github.com/victornpb/undiscord/discussions), or post a new one.
+Check out victor's [wiki](https://github.com/victornpb/undiscord/wiki) for helpful articles, or read existing [questions from his discussions](https://github.com/victornpb/undiscord/discussions), or post a new one on [mine](https://github.com/DeathlyV/unego/discussions).

 ### Have an Idea or Feature request?
 Check out the [Ideas][ideas] section, if your idea _hasn't been posted before_, please post a new one.